 Make your way into town and turn right towards the water.
 Look along the southern shoreline.
 The steep cliffs hold the answer to why the community is called Lion’s Head.

-This picturesque community has numerous eateries, shops, and galleries to provide a break from driving.
+This community has numerous eateries, shops, and galleries to provide a break from driving.
 A picnic or just a few relaxing moments along the dock will provide a breathtaking natural vista or a look inward to protected docking facility will afford a glimpse of a wide range of vessels to perk your interest and your imagination

 Returning to the main road and turning north to continue making your way from Wiarton to Tobermory, a short distance from town you will find an interesting cairn.
 This marker announces that you are on the 45th parallel.
 It is at this point that you are exactly halfway between the equator and the North Pole.
 (This is a significant marker for children who are interested in taking a trip to visit Santa Claus!)